Who can be a Police Unity Tour Member?

 How much does it cost to participate?

-ALL Members, rider or support, are required to have $500 in sponsorship by DEC.1st , 2023 or within 30 days of their acceptance into the Police Unity Tour if registering after Jan.
-1st.
+ALL Members, rider or support, are required to have $500 in sponsorship within 45 days of acceptance into the Police Unity Tour.

 ALL sponsorship money is non-transferable and non-refundable.
 Please do not ask if it can be transferred to another participant or another year.

 Additionally, there is a $150 application fee which is non-transferable and non-refundable.

 Each member must purchase the required uniform items.

 All MAJOR donors of $ 1000.00, or more, MUST submit their donations on company checks addressed to the Police Unity Tour.
 Checks cannot be made out to a group, team or person.
 They can also donate online, however remember that a portion of that money will be taken out for payment fees so you will receive less than $1000.
 The sponsor will still receive a plaque.
 If you want your donor to receive a plaque you MUST fill out the donor sponsor form and mail same to us.
 If we don't receive a form we will not order a plaque.